arthur1041/fleets-manager-api/README.md

 #### 4. Now all you need to do is run the application by doing the following:
 ![Spring Tool Suite - starting app](https://i.imgur.com/hXovJpr.png)

 #### And *voilà*!
 Now the application should be up and running.
-Now you can starts to use the endpoints
+Now you can start to use the endpoints

 ## Using the application's functionalities
 1. You can ddd pilots and their ships to the system by using these endpoints: **POST /pilots; POST /ships**